pandas-dev/pandas/doc/source/user_guide/groupby.rst

     grouped.transform("sum")

-In addition to string aliases, the :meth:`~.DataFrameGroupBy.transform` method can also except User-Defined functions (UDFs).
+In addition to string aliases, the :meth:`~.DataFrameGroupBy.transform` method can also accept User-Defined Functions (UDFs).
 The UDF must:

 * Return a result that is either the same size as the group chunk or broadcastable to the size of the group chunk (e.g., a scalar,